AdobeDocs/document-cloud-mobile.en/help/acrobat-guide/shared/liquidmode-en.md

 **How do I submit my feedback or report an issue about this experience?**

-1. Open the [!DNL Adobe Liquid Mode] view.
+1. Open the Liquid Mode view.
 1. Tap the blue feedback icon on the bottom right-hand corner of your screen.
 1. Select Provide Feedback
 1. Navigate to Category and select a category.